 My note on raw foods:

 Though traditional Ayurveda doesn’t recommend raw foods, I believe they play a pivotal role in human nutrition.
 When we cook foods, we kill the living enzymes as well as certain key nutrients such as Vitamin C, Vitamin B1, Vitamin B5 and Folate.
-However, at the same time, we make them easier to digest by breaking down the fiberous cell walls and increase other nutrients such as lycopene and beta carotene.
-It also makes the iron and protein more accessible.
+Simultaneously, we make them easier to digest.
+It also makes iron and protein more accessible.

 I believe we need a balance of both in our diets.
 Humans have eaten both raw and cooked foods for thousands of years around the world- the quantity depended on their environment.
-In the colder, winter months/climates we need more cooked, nourishing foods to warm us up.
-In the hotter, summer months/ climates we need more refreshing, hydrating foods to keep us cool.
+In the colder, winter months, we need more cooked, nourishing foods to warm us up.
+In the hotter months, we need more refreshing, hydrating foods to keep us cool.
 We must find a balance that works for us.